 - Focus more on the high-profitability services to optimize profits and staff commissions during restricted open hours.

 - You can also consider temporarily disabling services that you think might not be as rewarding.

 - You can limit timings for some services or set a few prerequisites for your clients before they come in.
 This way, each client might come prepared for their service which will help you wrap up their appointments faster and serve more clients in a day.
-(For ex: clients with a body waxing appointment can be informed about not putting on a moisturizer before coming in.)
+(For example: clients with a body waxing appointment can be informed about not putting on a moisturizer before coming in.)

-Launch new services based on customer demand
+B. Launch new services based on customer demand

 You must have seen a dip in the number of clients coming to your salon right now even after your salon has opened its doors.
 And you probably have guessed why – due to the anxiety and fear of contracting Covid-19.